AlGepe/OmniCalcs/SEO/CrossProduct/New_CrossProduct.md

 That is indeed a mouthful but we can translate from mathematical jargon into everyday explanation so that we can all understand it.
 First of all the definition talks about a three-dimensional space, like the one we live in, because it is the most common usage of the cross product, but the cross product can be extended to more dimensions; that is, however, beyond the scope of this text and most math-related degrees.

-What the definition is telling us is that the vector cross product of any two vectors is a third vector that is perpendicular to both of them (and to the plane that contains them).
+What the definition is telling us is that the vector cross product of any two vectors is a third vector that is <portal cid=700>perpendicular</portal> to both of them (and to the plane that contains them).
 This is possible in 3-dimensional space because in such a space there are 3 independent directions.
 To put it in everyday terms, you can think of these three directions as being height, width and depth.

 To know how this new third vector will look like in terms of size, and mathematical description, we will use the formula for the cross product of two vectors.
 In the next section you will be presented with the formal, mathematical formula that tells you how to do the cross product of any two vectors.
 As we also do at Omni, we will also explain what this equation means and how to use it in a simple, yet accurate way.